linpengcheng/PurefunctionPipelineDataflow/README.md

 ### Eating your own dog food

+"Eating your own dog food" is a good way to demonstrate a theory.
+If you cann't use a simple logical model
+(or example) to fully demonstrate a theory, it means that the theory isn't a complete and systematic theoretical system, but can only be regarded as loose and messy practical experience.

 This theory consists of the following five parts:

 - Programming: pure function pipeline data flow